rlopez95/idoven-challenge/README.md

 As previously mentioned, the project follows a hexagonal architecture, reducing as much as possible any dependencies.
 The comunication between the ```api``` and ```infrastructure```  with ```domain``` layer happens in the ```use cases``` layer.
 We introduced the usage of **command pattern** to encapsulate the logic of each request performed against the API and from there, we can easily communicate the requests between layers, keeping the responsabilities as separeted as possible.
-Also, the existance of classes for requests like **ECGRequest** and **ECG** is because so, we can leverage the parsing capabilities of **Pydantic** bringing some sanity checks to the requests.
+Also, the existance of classes for requests like **ECGRequest** and **ECG** is because of it, we can leverage the parsing capabilities of **Pydantic** bringing some sanity checks to the requests.

 Some important considerations about the API layer:
 - The auth system has been implemented as vanilla as possible for simplicity.
 Although, we have added some separations in code and the usage of custom **Role** coming from an enumerate.